412

 Pensées de Lafleur 2016 93–94p

-Tasted twice - last time in Mary 2019.
+Tasted twice - last time in May 2019.
 Consistent notes.
 It had a great, stylish nose with an intense aroma of blueberries, a silky and polished palate, and a complex and persistent fruity aftertaste.
-Great balance here.
-Beautiful second wine.
+There is an outstanding balance here.
+It's a beautiful second wine.

 Pensées de Lafleur 2015 93p